rjsquire/cpw/README.md

 - **Unlocked State**: Master password entered once, then cached for subsequent operations
 - **Security Warning**: When unlocked, all commands show a warning reminder to lock the store
 - **Session Management**: Unlock state is maintained until you run `cpw lock` or restart your system

+## Change Master Password

+- **Security First**: Always requires current master password, even when store is unlocked
+- **Re-encryption**: All stored passwords are automatically re-encrypted with the new master password
+- **New Salt**: A new cryptographic salt is generated for enhanced security
+- **Auto-lock**: Store is automatically locked after password change for security
+- **Confirmation**: Requires confirmation of new password to prevent typos

 ## Security Notes